aporeto-inc/trireme-lib/README.md

 The technology behind Trireme is actually very simple:

-Every PU gets an identity description.
+1. Every PU gets an identity description.
 The identity is the set of attributes/metadata that can describe the container as key/value pairs and Trireme provides an extensible interface for defining such an identity.
 Users can choose methods custom to their environment for defining PU identity.
 For example in a Kubernetes environment, the identity can be the set of labels identifying a POD.
-An authorization policy that defines when containers with different types of identity attributes can interact or exchange traffic.
+2. An authorization policy that defines when containers with different types of identity attributes can interact or exchange traffic.
 The authorization policy essentially implements an Attribute Based Access Control (ABAC) mechanism (https://en.wikipedia.org/wiki/Attribute-Based_Access_Control) , where the policy describes relationships between identity attributes. (for an intro to ABAC see the NIST Video https://www.youtube.com/watch?v=cgTa7YnGfHA)
-Every communication between two processes or containers is controlled through a cryptographic end-to-end authentication and authorization step, by overlaying an authorization function over the TCP negotiation.
+3. Every communication between two processes or containers is controlled through a cryptographic end-to-end authentication and authorization step, by overlaying an authorization function over the TCP negotiation.
 The authorization steps are performed during the SYN/SYNACK/ACK negotiation.

-The result of this approach is that application segmentation is completely decoupled from the underlying network IP addresses and it is centered around workload identity attributes and interactions between workloads.
+2The result of this approach is that application segmentation is completely decoupled from the underlying network IP addresses and it is centered around workload identity attributes and interactions between workloads.
 Application segmentation can be simply achieved by managing application identity and authorization policy and the granularity of the segmentation can be refined based on the needs of the platform.

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
 Trireme provides the data path functions, but does not implement either the identity management or the policy resolution functions.
 This depends on the specific operational environment.
 Users of the have to provide the PolicyLogic (ABAC “rules”) to Trireme for well-defined Processing Units (PUs), such as containers.